slovnicki/beamer/package/README.md

 ## General Notes

-- When extending `BeamLocation`, two methods need to be implemented: `pathBlueprints` and `pagesBuilder`.
+- When extending `BeamLocation`, two methods need to be implemented: `pathBlueprints` and `buildPages`.
-  - `pagesBuilder` returns a stack of pages that will be built by `Navigator` when you beam there, and `pathBlueprints` is there for Beamer to decide which `BeamLocation` corresponds to which URI.
+  - `buildPages` returns a stack of pages that will be built by `Navigator` when you beam there, and `pathBlueprints` is there for Beamer to decide which `BeamLocation` corresponds to which URI.
   - `BeamLocation` keeps query and path parameters from URI in its `BeamState`.
 The `:` is necessary in `pathBlueprints` if you _might_ get path parameter from browser.

 - `BeamPage`'s child is an arbitrary `Widget` that represents your app screen / page.